schmalls/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/About/About.md

 ## About Topics

 ### [about_Aliases](about_Aliases.md)
-Describes how to use alternate names for cmdlets and commands in  Windows PowerShell.
+Describes how to use alternate names for cmdlets and commands in  Windows PowerShell?

 ### [about_Arithmetic_Operators](about_Arithmetic_Operators.md)
-Describes the operators that perform arithmetic in PowerShell.
+Describes the operators that perform arithmetic in Windows PowerShell.

 ### [about_Arrays](about_Arrays.md)
 Describes arrays, which are data structures designed to store